SECURITY FOR WHISTLEBLOWERS AND SOURCES

 - If the submitted information reaches public attention, will someone ask you something about it?
 Is the information directly traceable to you only?

-- Are you aware that after the information is used for an investigation or published on the media people around you can ask about the leaked information
+- Are you aware that after the information is used for an investigation or published by the media, people around you may ask about the leaked information?

-- Can you handle the psychological pressure of an internal or external investigation (someone asking you about something) about the submission?
+- Can you handle the psychological pressure of an internal or external investigation (someone asking you about the information) about the submission?

-To better protect yourself you should take at least the following set of actions:
+To better protect yourself you should, at the very least, take the following set of actions:

-- Before you make a submission to WildLeaks, don’t tell your intention to anyone
+- Before you make a submission to WildLeaks, do not disclose your intention to anyone.

-- After you make a submission, don’t tell what you have done to anyone
+- After you make a submission, do not tell anyone about what you have done.

-- If the news about the submission gets out to public media, be really careful in expressing your opinion about it with anyone
+- If the news about the submission gets out to public media, be really careful when expressing your opinion or disclosing further information about it with anyone.

-- Don’t look around on search engines or news media websites for the information you submitted (this would reveal that you knew about it earlier)
+- Do not look around on search engines or news media websites for the information you submitted (this would reveal that you knew about it earlier).

-These are just a set of social protection actions that you must consider.
+These are just a set of social protection actions that you must consider as a whistleblower.